-In 1871 to 1935 the government issued Dominion of Canada notes.
+Identify the date of Canadian paper notes and look for unique features.
+From 1871 to 1935, the government issued Dominion of Canada notes.
 These notes have the words "Dominion Bank of Canada" printed in the front side.
-Before these notes, municipalities and banks printed heir own currency with their names written on it.
+Before these notes, municipalities and banks printed their own currency with their names written on it.
 In 1935 the Bank of Canada started to issue the first bank notes written in English or French.
 One side of the note was designed with a portrait of a royal family member or a prime minister on the left side.
-These notes were denominated in: $1, 2, 5, 10, 20, 25, 50, 100, 500 and 1000.
+These notes were denominated in: $1, $2, $5, $10, $20, $25, $50, $100, $500 and $1,000.
 The 1937 Canadian paper currency has the portrait of King George VI printed in the center of the notes.
-Only the $100 and 1000 notes kept some of the prime minister portraits.
-The denominations were the same as in 1935, except that the $25 and the $500 were not re-printed.
+Only the $100 and $1000 notes kept some of the prime minister portraits.
+The denominations were the same as in 1935, except that the $25 and the $500 were not reprinted.

 Look for various Canadian imagery used to identify the old paper currency and the new notes.
 During 1935 to 1937, agriculture, fishing, harvests imagery were used in the designs of the notes.
-In 1954 to 1967 notes, landscapes of Canada were used such as; the parliament and hunting scenes.
+In 1954 to 1967 notes, landscapes of Canada were used, such as the parliament and hunting scenes.

 Measure the size of the old and new Canadian notes.
-Form 1935 - 1937 the note measures 6 X 2.875 inches.
-From 1954 to 2004 the notes are smaller and measure 6 X 2.75.
+Form 1935 to 1937 the note measures 6 by 2.7/8 inches.
+From 1954 to 2004 the notes are slightly smaller and measure 6 by 2.3/4.